manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-10-markov-chains-gamblers-ruin.md

 The game follows the Markov property.
-The conditional probability of the next move is dependent independent of the previous states.
+The conditional probability of the next move is independent of the previous states.
 Moreover, the Markov chain described by the transitions is an absorbing Markov chain.
 States 0 and 3 are absorbing states, and these absorbing states can be reached by all the other states in one or more steps.